Jbleezy/BO2-Reimagined/README.md

 * Removed background color from plane parts on HUD
 * Changed name of Zombie Shield recipe on HUD from "Shield" to "Zombie Shield"
 * Changed background color of Zombie Shield parts on HUD from green to grey
-* Changed background color of Acid Gat Kit parts on HUD from blue to green
+* Changed background color of Acidgat Kit parts on HUD from blue to green
 * Quest: added "Benn - Alcatraz" song
 * Quest: Blundergat gets full ammo when picked up (normally missing one clip)
 * Quest: number pad only needs each number to be shocked once in order to complete